+Component Service Consumer

+an organization which may use the service functions provided by the Component Service which is the subject of an assessment.

+Note – the Component Service Consumer need not be a Kantara approved CSP nor have any relationship with Kantara.
+The purpose of this definition is to focus on how the Component Service being assessed deals with its consumer within the context of its assessment/approval.

 Kantara Identity Assurance Framework

 Kantara Initiative’s framework established for the purposes of assessing Credential Services so as to determine their conformity against a defined set of assessment criteria.
 Abbreviation: KIAF.